As the project's site explains:

 Configuration hint (channel send):

-Install Reaper 32bit even if you use Reaper 64bit and make sure both have ReaRoute installed (this should no longer be needed - Jamulus now has both 32bit and 64bit versions and installs the right one).
+Install Reaper (either 32bit or 64bit) and make sure you have ReaRoute installed (under the optional bits).
 Start up Jamulus and set it to use ReaRoute rather than your soundcard.
 Exit Jamulus to save that configuration.
 (Check the Jamulus wiki if you want to have multiple configurations.)

 Now any further tracks you add (Audio In or VST) should route to the first track with Master Send disabled.
 (Or add them as sub-tracks of the first track.)